syswonder/hvisor-book-en/src/chap03/BootRootLinux.md

 #### 2. Conditionally Compile and Install QEMU

-Here we only compile QEMU for simulating aarch64.
-If you need QEMU for other architectures, you can refer to [QEMU Official Documentation](https://wiki.qemu.org/Hosts/Linux).
+Here we only compile QEMU for emulating aarch64, if you need QEMU for other architectures, refer to [QEMU Official Documentation](https://wiki.qemu.org/Hosts/Linux).
 ```bash
 cd qemu-7.0.0 && \
 ./configure --target-list=aarch64-softmmu,aarch64-linux-user && \